prezet/prezet-web/storage/prezet/content/deployment/bref.md

 ## Troubleshooting
 If you experience a ERR_TOO_MANY_REDIRECTS error when using cloudflare make sure that your SSL/TLS encryption on Cloudflare is set to Full.

+After initial setup it's highly recommended to run your deployments in a github action or other CI/CD pipeline to ensure no locally cached views, routes, resouces etc are pushed to production.